mut8ion/poems/README.md

 - **Shin 🧘‍♂️** – Meditative verses capturing the stillness and Flow of Life.
 - **mut8ion 🧬 (Aris)** – Personal reflections and contributions.

-Each poem is accompanied by an **Inspiration** section to provide context and invite deeper reflection.

 ---

 ## 🖋️ Contributions